 Registered office

-The registered office of the Association is located at Rue de la Presse 4, 1000 Brussels (Belgium), in the judicial district of Brussels.
+The registered office of the Association is located at Rue de la Presse 4, 1000 Brussels (Belgium), in the judicial district of Brussels Region.

 It may be transferred to any other location in Belgium by a decision of the Administrative Council, subject to compliance with the legal provisions governing the use of official languages in Belgium.
+Without prejudice to the application of the Belgian linguistic legislation, the registered office

+may be transferred to any other place in Belgium by decision of the Administrative Council.
+If the

+transfer of the registered office implies a change of the applicable language of the present

+Statutes, only the General Assembly is empowered to take such decision, subject to the rules

+on the amendment of the present Statutes.

 In addition, the Association may establish offices in any other country by a decision of the Administrative Council.